Ritikajii/resume-screener-api/README.md

 ## AI-Powered Resume Screener

 ### Project introduction
+# Resume Analyzer

+This project is a simple Resume Analyzer built using FastAPI and Python.
+It extracts text from resumes and analyzes them based on skills and keywords.

+---
 A FastAPI-based API that accepts resumes (PDF or text), extracts features, classifies them (e.g., software engineer, data analyst, rejected), and returns a score or decision.

 ### Project Summary